jthomperoo/custom-pod-autoscaler-experiments/dissertation.md

 ### Simplicity

 Go is an open source programming language designed with simplicity as a key aim of the language.
-This simplicity is enforced through a rigid and restrictive syntax and code format, which ensures consistency in Go code.
+'Go attempts to reduce the amount of typing in both senses of the word.
+Throughout its design, we have tried to reduce clutter and complexity.' [@golang_faq] This simplicity is enforced through a rigid and restrictive syntax and code format, which ensures consistency in Go code.
 This simplicity and consistency helps keep this project maintainable and approachable for any developer that is familiar with Go.

 ### Concurrency

-Go is designed with concurrency as a first class feature, which is useful in this project for building a scalable HTTP REST API, alongside providing a non-blocking concurrency solution for repeatedly running a timed autoscaler alongside the API.
+Go is designed with concurrency as a first class feature - '... the rise of multicore CPUs argued that a language should provide first-class support for some sort of concurrency or parallelism...' [@golang_faq] - which is useful in this project for building a scalable HTTP REST API, alongside providing a non-blocking concurrency solution for repeatedly running a timed autoscaler alongside the API.

 ### Interfaces